24 Jun Just transition: Lessons from South Africa’s most mature multi-stakeholder dialogue platform

 Last week WWF South Africa took the learning of the Food Lab to the “world’s largest gathering of multi-stakeholder dialogues” (so defined by Chairman of the EAT Advisory Board, Johan Rockström).
 With over a thousand delegates from 80 countries, Eat Forum in Stockholm was an historic moment in advancing global food transformation.

-The side event was titled Just Transition: Lessons from South Africa’s most mature multi-stakeholder dialogue platform and placed its focus on how dialogue as a mechanism for social inclusion supports socio-ecological system transition.
+The side event, which was funded by the WWF Nedbank Green Trust, was titled Just Transition: Lessons from South Africa’s most mature multi-stakeholder dialogue platform and placed its focus on how dialogue as a mechanism for social inclusion supports socio-ecological system transition.
 The side event drew a range of participants from Africa and Europe all interested in exploring the dialogue process as an option in their own domain.

 The panel was chaired by WWF South Africa’s Tatjana von Bormann* and consisted of Dr Scott Drimie, Director of the Food Lab, Kefilwe Moalosi from the AUDA NEPAD, who provided continental insights, Greg Garret, Director of Policy and Finance, Gain, who provided international insights and Kevin O’Brian, Group Risk and Sustainability Executive, Spar Group, who shared reflections from the perspective of industry.
 Kevin’s input was acknowledged by one participant as being a refreshingly and encouragingly independent self-reflective business voice.